Interplay between the muon $g-2$ anomaly and the PTA nHZ gravitational waves from domain walls in next-to minimal

 \item The $\chi H_u H_d$ case:

 From our estimation, we adopt the following range of $\chi m_{3/2}$ \beqa 10^{-13}{\rm eV}<\chi m_{3/2}<10^{-9} {\rm eV}, \eeqa in our numerical scan.

 We can have similar discussions for this case.
-The peak amplitude of the GW backgrounds at the present time versus the corresponding peak frequency are shown in the left panel of~fig.\ref{fig4}.
-The corresponding GW spectra are shown in the right panel of~fig.\ref{fig4}.
-Again, the GW spectrum for many the survived parameter points can have overlap with the reconstructed posterior distributions for the NANOGrav observations of $nHz$ GWs.
-So, it is obvious that the collapse of DWs from approximate $Z_3$-invariant NMSSM with small explicitly $Z_3$ breaking $\chi H_uH_d$ term (and its soft SUSY breaking B-terms) can explain the PTA observations.
+The peak amplitudes of the GW backgrounds at the present time versus the corresponding peak frequencies is shown in the left panel of~Fig.\ref{fig4}.
+The corresponding GW spectra are shown in the right panel of~Fig.\ref{fig4}.
+Again, the GW spectrum for many the surviving parameter points can have overlap with the reconstructed posterior distributions for the NANOGrav observations of $nHz$ GWs.
+So, it is obvious that the collapse of DWs from approximate $Z_3$-invariant NMSSM with the small explicitly $Z_3$ breaking $\chi H_uH_d$ term (and its soft SUSY breaking B-terms) can explain the PTA observations.

-In the left panel of fig.\ref{fig4}, we show our numerical results on the tensions of the DWs versus their collapse time.
+In the left panel of Fig.\ref{fig5}, we show our numerical results on the tensions of the DWs versus their collapse time.
 From the distributions of the blue points, which denote those parameter points whose GWs spectrum can be consistent with the NANOGrav signal region, we can see that the PTA data can again impose stringent constraints for the muon $g-2$ favored parameter space.
 Similarly, the lower bounds from $\sigma$ that lead to lower bounds for $m_{soft}$ can exclude some regions that can explain the muon $g-2$ with light sparticle masses.